 I am a relatively new mountain athlete -- my childhood consisted of indoor activities and being teased for being the slowest one to run the mile in gym class.
 Read more about my childhood in the Vamos Afuera: Everyone Belongs on the Trails blog.
 The learning curve for skiing, ultra running, and climbing has been steeper than the trails themselves.
 The only remedy I have found for this is finding the support of a community of mentors who genuinely want to uplift my potential and help me grow.

 I was fortunate enough to find mentorship, inspiration, and sisterhood in my dear friend, Dani Reyes-Acosta.
-Through our many climbs and runs I have learned that no one is capable of existing in this space alone, and we have...
+Through our many climbs and runs I have learned that no one is capable of existing in this space alone, and we have to be selective about wh...

 This is a guest blog by Mind & Mountain friend & team member Vanessa Chavarriaga.
 Vanessa is a columbian, mountain athlete, environmental sociologist & outdoor advocate, who immigrated to the United States during her childhood.